Information Technology

 Enroll your account in Duo Two Step

-Duo Two Step is required for all new students in order to access University resources, such as the My.Scranton portal and email.
+Duo Two Step is required for all new students to access University resources, such as the My.Scranton portal and email.
 Enrollment is quick and easy!
 Visit scranton.edu/twostep on a computer to enroll your University account in Two Step.

 Setting up Third Party Access